Frequently Asked Questions on Buying Gold

 What are some of the risks associated with buying gold?

 Buying gold does have some risks that need to be understood by any purchaser.
 Your biggest risk is, of course, losing money, and depending on what type of gold you purchase, whether coins or an ETF, you are at greater risk if you fail to set personal objectives and/or lose sight of them.
-The price of gold is subject to movement – down as well as up – because of the uncertain nature of the global economy and the workings of supply and demand in the US and overseas, both for investment grade gold and for jewelry.
-For premium coins the prices are subject to related but separate issues of supply and demand affecting this specialist field.
+The price of gold is subject to movement – down as well as up – because of the uncertain nature of the global economy and the workings of supply and demand in the US and overseas, both for gold coins and for jewelry.
+For premium coins the prices are subject to related but separate issues of supply and demand and a more limited market affecting this specialist field.
 There are no guarantees with the purchase of gold; the decision to make any given purchase comes down to your own best judgment.
+You should understand that precious metals should be considered a long-term purchase of at least 3 to 5 years.

-How can I protect myself from these risks?
+How can I potentially protect myself from these risks?

 I read about scams in so many markets – how can I avoid them when buying gold?

 From the perspective of Rosland Capital scams can best be avoided by research and preparation.
-The most important thing is to make sure you’re dealing with a reputable company that is dedicated to customer service.
+The most important thing is to make sure you’re dealing with a reputable company that has a solid track record and is dedicated to customer service.

 Always ask for a full written Customer Agreement.
-Don’t sign it till you’ve read it and make sure you get a receipt for any purchase.
-A firm like Rosland Capital will not consider you a customer, or process your order, till they have your signed Customer Agreement - neither side wants any uncertainty in an important transaction like a purchase of gold.
+Don’t sign it until you’ve read and understand it and make sure you get a confirmation for any purchase.
+A firm like Rosland Capital will not consider you a customer, or process your order, until they have your signed Customer Agreement - neither side wants any uncertainty in an important transaction like a purchase of gold.

 Be clear about any fees or commissions that you’ll be paying - different companies have different practices.